 If the NSEP Priority Access Response frame transmitted by the AP or the non-AP STA that completes the negotiation contains a status code of SUCCESS, then the AP and non-AP STA shall apply NSEP priority access to NSEP traffic using a TBD procedure.

 To disable NSEP priority access when instructed to do so by a higher-layer function, a non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true shall send an NSEP Priority Access Request frame 9.6.34a.2 (NSEP Priority Access Request frame format) with the value of Disable in the Request Type field to an associated AP with dot11EHTNSEPPriorityAccessActivated set to true.
 The AP that receives an NSEP Priority Access Request frame with the value of DISABLE in the Request Type field from an associated non-AP STA shall transmit an NSEP Priority Access Response frame to the non-AP STA with a value of SUCCESS in the Status Code field.
-Alternatively, an AP with dot11EHTNSEPPriorityAccessActivated set to true may instruct the non-AP STA to disable NSEP priority access using a TBD procedure.
+Alternatively, to disable NSEP Priority Access when instructed to do so by a higher-layer function, an AP with dot11EHTNSEPPriorityAccessActivated set to true shall transmit an NSEP Priority Access Request frame 9.6.34a.2 (NSEP Priority Access Request frame format) with a value of Disable in the Request Type field to a non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true.
+The non-AP STA responds to the request by transmitting an NSEP Priority Access Response Action frame 9.6.34a.3 (NSEP Priority Access Response frame format) with a value of SUCCESS in the Status Code field.

 Straw Poll: